-The chronic and progressive course of chronic obstructive pulmonary disease (COPD) is often marked by "exacerbations", and their management is associated with a high economic cost due to hospitalization and intense medical treatment to manage symptoms, which has been documented in a number of studies [5].
+The chronic and progressive course of COPD is often marked by "exacerbations", and their management is associated with a high economic cost due to hospitalization and intense medical treatment to manage symptoms, which has been documented in several studies [5].

 Smoking is seen as the most important risk of COPD.
 The results of the studies showed that smoking is associated with higher health care utilization and cost [6,7].
-Smoking was associated with additional annual costs of €743 per current smoker and €1,108 per former smoker [8].
+Smoking was associated with additional annual costs of €743 per current smoker and €1108 per former smoker [8].
 In fact, smoking will lead to higher medical costs and a greater loss of productivity in COPD patients who smoke.

-In low- and middle-income countries (LMICs), most of the people suffering from this disease live [9,10] and related deaths account for 90% of deaths worldwide [11].
-The results of the "BREATH study" showed that the prevalence of COPD in the MENA region was 3.6%, ranging from 1.9% in the UAE to 6.1% in Syria [12].
+In low- and middle-income countries, most of the people suffering from this disease live [9,10], and related deaths account for 90% of deaths worldwide [11].
+The results of the BREATH study showed that the prevalence of COPD in the Middle East and North Africa (MENA) region was 3.6%, ranging from 1.9% in the United Arab Emirates to 6.1% in Syria [12].